 2. Transcripts of records from other colleges submitted for the purpose of transferring credits.
 These records are held on file and are not normally copied for release.

 3. Grade sheets submitted by teaching faculty.
 These grade sheets are available only to the instructors who submitted them, to the department chair and to the office staff.
 If confirmation of a grade is requested, it is obtained individually.
 Grade sheets are kept on file permanently.

 4. Registration and course-change forms, petitions, etc. These are open for inspection by students and staff members and are maintained for a period of one year.

 5. Other academic records in electronic format include identifying information about the student and the academic record.
 The file is accessible only to staff members.
-Lists of classes, majors, geographical distribution and mailing labels are made available to authorized persons within the college community; printouts are filed in the registrar’s office for reference.
+Lists of classes, majors, geographical distribution and other directory information items are made available to authorized persons within the college community.

 STUDENT AFFAIRS OFFICE